OpenZeppelin/upgrades-safe-app/README.md

 yarn test:ui
 ```

-And to run the whole suite, run:
+And to test the whole suite, run:

 ```bash
 yarn test